Optimizing pandas.read_fwf for 1GB NACHA Files: Production-Grade Ingestion for ACH Reconciliation

 """

-Memory-safe NACHA ingestion pipeline for ACH reconciliation.
+Memory-safe NACHA ingestion for ACH reconciliation.

 """